 The single layer shopping bag rolls up nice and small to fit in your handbag so you always have a bag on hand when you need one.
 Plus it will save you having to pay for a plastic bag.
-I added applique to mine as I didn’t want a plain bag – I used woodland animal acrylic stencils from Kallosphere which were made to my specifications.
-To get your own bespoke templates, or to shop for their pre-designed templates visit: http://www.kallosphere.co.uk/
+I used sturdy canvas fabric from Pound Fabrics, which has a real Cath Kidston style at a fraction of the price (just £4 per metre!)

 1/2m or 2 fat quarters of fabric for bag body.
 We used canvas fabric for extra durability but quilting cotton would work too.

 Place your 2 bag pieces right sides together matching your hems at the top.
-Make sure they match exactly on all the edges, trim off any bits that don’t using the overlock stitch on your machine (or an overlocker if you have one) stitch around the 3 raw edges.
-Alternatively you could zig zag stitch it, make double fold hems or bind them.
+Make sure they match exactly on all the edges, trim off any bits that don’t.
+Then using the overlock stitch on your machine (or an overlocker if you have one) stitch around the 3 raw edges.
+Alternatively, you could zig zag stitch the raw edge, make double fold hems or bind them.

-TIP – I tend to straight stitch around the edge first before I overlock the edges just to reinforce them given the bag could be holding lots of weight.
+TIP – I tend to straight stitch around the edge first before I overlock the edges just to reinforce the hems given the bag could be holding lots of weight.
 That’s what the row of stitching is below the overlock stitch in the image above.

 Fold one of the bottom corners into a triangle as shown in the picture, pulling the sides out either side of the corner.
 Draw a line 2 inches from the point with chalk and then sew along it.
 Cut off the corner a few millimetres from your line of stitching and overlock stitch the raw edge.
-Repeat for the other corner.
+Repeat for the other bottom corner of the bag.

 Again I would straight stitch the seams too for extra reinforcement.

-Top stitch ¼ inch around all the edges.
+Top stitch 1/8th of an inch around all the edges of your straps.

-Fold your main bag pieces in half width wise to find the centre and mark with chalk.
+Fold your main bag pieces in half width wise to find the centre and mark with your chalk pen.
 Measure 4 inches out in either direction and mark.
 This is where you will stitch either end of your handles.
-I put mine about 1.5 inches from the top edge and used 3 rows of triple stitched stitching to hold them in place, 2 by the bottom and 1 in line with the top stitching around the top of the bag.
+I put mine about 1.5 inches from the top edge and used 3 rows of stitching to hold them in place, 2 by the bottom and 1 in line with the top stitching around the top of the bag.